TheMlok/kandy-support/README.md

 # Kandy App support contact

-If you have some kind of trouble, idea or feature request, please contact me.
+If you have some kind of trouble, idea or feature request, please contact me at my e-mail or create an Issue here in public support repository.

-Martin Podhola, <a href="mailto:martin@podhola.com">martin@podhola.com</a>
+<a href="mailto:martin@podhola.com">martin@podhola.com</a>

+Martin Podhola